garyyjn/Machine_Learning_Implementations/README.md

 # Machine_Learning_Implementations
-From research, projects and assignments
+From research, projects and assignments.